 Note that this maximum probability of trigger debris impact on an asset with catastrophic potential on a per-year basis safety standard does not imply an absolute restriction on the number of launches per year, as described in footnote 1.

+Types of considerations for authorising launch vehicles without a flight safety system include:

+physical containment, a hazard control strategy in which the launch vehicle, including any components or payloads, lacks sufficient energy to reach populated areas or critical infrastructure assets in any direction from the launch site.

+wind weighting, a hazard control strategy for unguided launch vehicles, where the launcher’s azimuth and elevation are adjusted prior to launch to compensate for the wind effects ensuring the vehicle remains within a safe trajectory.

 The FAA Flight Safety Analysis Handbook 2011 [5], and the associated Reusable Launch and Reentry Vehicle System Safety Process Advisory Circular 431.35-2A [23] is a useful guide identifying these hazards.
 Additionally, the Hazard Analysis of Commercial Space Transportation, Office of Commercial Space Transportation, Licensing and Safety Division, U.S. Department of Transport, May 1988, OCST-RD-RES01-88.
 Volume II [24] also identifies a number of hazards for consideration.